|

 Where are you from?

-My mom was a seamstress in a sewing factory and my dad worked long hours in a Chinese restaurant.
+My mom was a seamstress in a sewing factory, and my dad worked long hours in a Chinese restaurant.
 My neighborhood was rough.
-My brother and I learned to be street smart that way we avoided the drugs and gang-life.
-We knew that an education was the only way out of that neighborhood. |
+My brother and I learned to be street-smart, and in that way, we avoided the drugs and gang-life.
+We knew that getting an education was the only way out of that neighborhood. |

 When and why did you decide to become an author?